Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Related Work

-Citation prediction is a vital sub-task of automated academic evaluation as it enables the estimation of potential impact.
-It is closely examined within cascade prediction tasks, which share analogous graph structures and objectives \citep{zhou2021cascade}.
-Citation count prediction places a focus on the content and distinctive features of individual papers.
-In contrast, cascade count prediction delves into the intricate relationships between various entities, including papers and authors.
-Their approaches can be broadly classified into three categories: stochastic models, feature-based models, and deep learning models.
-Stochastic models can predict future citation counts by fitting the curve of citation counts \citep{glanzel1995predictive}, following Zipf-Mandelbrot's law \citep{silagadze1997citations}.
-Recently, machine learning models have shown promising results by utilizing manually extracted features \citep{yan2011citation,yu2014citation,ruan2020predicting,guille2013cfeature,tatar2014cfeature2}.
-More presently, deep neural networks have dominated this task by applying advanced Natural Language Processing (NLP) and Computer Vision (CV) methods to extract abstractive representations from paper content \citep{abrishami2019predicting,huang2022fine,xue2023dgcbert}.
-For cascade prediction, graph embeddings, sequence models, and GNN models are employed to extract structural information from the underlying graph, and then temporal information is encoded with sequence models \citep{li2017deepcas,cao2017deephawkes,yang2022gtgcn,chen2022mucas,xu2022ccgl}.
-However, existing models for citation and cascade prediction exhibit suboptimal performance.
-They fail to fully exploit the valuable information presented in paper content and scientific context within the citation network simultaneously.
-Furthermore, their strict data selection and random data splitting strategies may hinder their practicality.
-In contrast, our study proposes to specifically revise these settings and utilizes both content and dynamic context to conduct impact estimation.
+Citation prediction is a vital sub-task of automatic academic evaluation as it enables the estimation of scientific impact.
+It is closely examined within cascade prediction, which shares analogous graph structures and objectives \cite{zhou2021cascade}.
+Their approaches can be classified into three categories: stochastic, feature-based, and deep learning models.
+Stochastic models predict future citation counts by fitting citation curves \cite{glanzel1995predictive}, following Zipf-Mandelbrot's law \cite{silagadze1997citations}.
+Recently, machine learning models have demonstrated promising results using manually extracted features from various metadata (\textit{e.g.} content, author, venue) \cite{yan2011citation,yu2014citation,ruan2020predicting,dong2015cikm}.
+More presently, deep neural networks have dominated by applying advanced Natural Language Processing (NLP) and Computer Vision (CV) methods to extract abstractive representations from paper content \cite{abrishami2019predicting,huang2022fine,cohan2020specter,xue2023dgcbert}.
+For cascade prediction, graph embeddings, sequence models, and GNN models extract structural information from the graph, with temporal information encoded by sequence models \cite{li2017deepcas,cao2017deephawkes,xu2022ccgl,cheng2023cassampling}.
+However, most existing models exhibit suboptimal performance, failing to simultaneously exploit the valuable information presented in paper content and the scientific context within the citation network.
+Furthermore, their strict data selection and static random data splitting strategies may hinder their practicality.
+In contrast, our study revises the problem setting of impact prediction in the dynamic context \cite{he2023h2cgl, yan2024cody}.
+We ensure non-overlapping training and testing observation windows, retaining the real data distribution without sample filtering.
+We also utilize both paper content and dynamic context, and further introduce disentangled representation learning to provide a more practical impact estimation.